-The production of high quality wine is assured by controlling the types of grapes, vine plantations, harvest and sophisticated processing technologies.
-These methods make Macedonian wines very competitive on international markets.
+The production of high-quality wine is assured by controlling the types of grapes, vine plantations, harvest, and sophisticated processing technologies.
+These methods make Macedonian wines very competitive in international markets.
 Wine is one of the most important export products, both in the region and the EU countries.

 North Macedonia has a significant potential for developing the organic sector considering its extensive traditional agriculture production and favorable climatic and soil conditions.
 It is the right place to develop organic agriculture as traditional methods in agricultural production are still in use, synthetic fertilizers and pesticides are already used in moderation and large areas are free from pollution.

 The top markets for agriculture and food products are the EU (50.5% of total exports, including Greece 16.6, Germany 13.7, and Croatia 13%), and CEFTA countries (31.31%).
 The main export products from North Macedonia are tobacco, confectionery products, fresh and processed vegetables and fruits, and wine.